Hasan Zvizdić

 Hasan Zvizdić (1892–1980) was a Sandžak Muslim commander of a detachment of the collaborationist Muslim militia from Sjenica during the Second World War.
 He was the main livestock wholesaler in the region which depended on animal husbandry, thus his influence in Sandžak was strong.

-Zvizdić was one of the commanders of the Muslim militia, who was especially in favor of the annexation of the eastern part of Sandžak into the Kingdom of Albania.

 Early life

 Zvizdić was born into a family that originally came from Gacko in Bosnia and Herzegovina.
 In 1917 the house of his family was attacked by Serb resistance who killed his mother and two sisters while his father and many other family members were wounded.
 This event had a significant influence on his later political and military career.
 In 1917 he became a member of council of Zeta Banovina.

 Zvizdić was a wealthy Muslim whole-trader in Sjenica.
 He became a city governor and armed many local Muslims organizing them as militia during the war.